skkwan/my-cms-docs/dailyLogs/making_ntuples.md

 - Savannah says HDF5Utils requires ROOT, HDF5, and Boost.
 - She says she installed hers locally, since it's a pain to set up on ATLAS software areas at least, because hdf5 isn't compatible with the standard ROOT build.
-  - `brew install boost` in Documents
+  - Ran `brew install boost` in Documents
-  - `conda install h5py` in Documents/ROOT
+  - Ran `conda install h5py` in Documents/ROOT

-- Drafted an implementation of TMVA BDT application in the Tau analyzer devel branch (on lxplus, not committed yet) that compiles
+  - Still building a new ROOT installation.

+- Drafted an analyzer that calls an already-trained BDT's weight file to calculate a discriminant for each L1 tau, and stores the discriminant in a branch in efficiencyTree.
   - Idea is to add a branch to efficiencyTree that is the BDT discriminant
   - Is there a way to avoid loading the TMVA reader in every call to the analyze() function?
   - Testing on lxplus730 screen session